-- The Title IX Officer is required to coordinate a timely campus response which may include athletic staff, housing staff, university police, city police, the Safer Program, Office of Student Rights and Responsibilities and others.
+- The Title IX Coordinator is required to coordinate a timely campus response which may include athletic staff, housing staff, university police, city police, Safer, Office of Student Rights and Responsibilities, and others.

-- If you know the name of the victim and parties involved it MUST be disclosed when you report to the Title IX Officer.
+- If you know the name of the victim and parties involved it MUST be disclosed when you report to the Title IX Coordinator.

 - The victim of the sexual assault is assured support and assistance in securing physical and emotional resources, and accommodation to ensure that academic progress is not impeded.

-Title IX, as directed by the Office of Civil Rights (OCR), requires Universities to take appropriate action to investigate allegations of sexual harassment, including sexual assault/violence.
+Title IX, as directed by the Office of Civil Rights (OCR), requires universities to take appropriate action to investigate allegations of sexual harassment, including sexual assault/violence.
 If sexual violence has occurred, the University must take prompt and effective steps to end the sexual violence, prevent its recurrence, and address its effects.
-Therefore, all employees of the University must report allegations of student on student sexual harassment/assault to the campus Title IX officer, when they have knowledge of said occurrence.
+Therefore, all employees of the University must report allegations of student-on-student sexual harassment/assault to the campus Title IX Coordinator, when they have knowledge of the said occurrence.

 Clery Act Crime Statistic / Incident Reporting Form

 - Campus Security Authority (CSA) = anyone who is involved with student activities must report